jvandemo/angular-user-settings/README.md

 </section>
 ```

+Whatever you store in `$userSettings` is automatically persisted across browser sessions and restored when the user comes back at a later time.

 To keep the markup as DRY as possible, there is a `user-setting` attribute available to grab an individual setting and expose it using `$userSetting` to the child elements:

 ```xml